rremple/intervalidus/readme.md

 types, various collections, etc.) is great.
 But the notion of how to express the conditions under which data are valid (not to be confused with validating data), although it comes up in project after project, is generally left as an application design consideration.
-But it is such a common pattern, it is odd that there isn’t some more direct support for validity as well as representation.
+But it is such a common pattern, it is odd that there isn’t some more direct support in libraries for representing validity as a kind of collection.

 For example, what is valid may depend on time.
 Say that on December 25<sup>th</sup> a user signs up for a basic tier of service effective January 1<sup>st</sup>.
 Then, on March 15<sup>th</sup>, they upgrade to the premium service tier